 All on-campus students and employees are issued one name badge and door access chip free of charge from the College.
 Online students can request identification badges.
 The badges are used for identification purposes as well as access to certain areas of the College Campus and Blessing Hospital and can be set up to make purchase(s) from hospital dining services.
-If a student's badge is lost or damaged, it should be immediately reported to the Student Services Officer and Blessing Hospital's Human Resource Department.
+If a student's badge is lost or damaged, it should be immediately reported to the Student Services Officer and Blessing Hospital's Security Department.
 Failure to return one's badge and door access chip within 30 days from the time of separation from the College will result in a hold being placed on the student's account and a fee being charged to revoke the hold.
-If an employee badge becomes lost or stolen, it should immediately be reported to their one-up and Blessing Hospital's Human Resources department.
+If an employee badge becomes lost or stolen, it should immediately be reported to their one-up and Blessing Hospital's Security department.
+Badges should not be shared.